by mittag jewelry

 At the moment, you and us have some concepts about "sustainable jewelry."
 As consumers, we can pay attention to followings when buying jewelry:

-The source of mittag jewelry precious metal materials is refined by the professional precious metal recycling vendor collecting from the Taiwan's jewelry shops, which not only helps to reduce the carbon footprint, but also the sustainable recycling of the Taiwan environment.
+The source of mittag silver precious metal materials is refined by the professional precious metal recycling vendor collecting from the Taiwan's jewelry shops, which not only helps to reduce the carbon footprint, but also the sustainable recycling of the Taiwan environment.
 In addition, what is exciting is that mittag jewelry has got "Fairmined" certification in 2020, becoming the only jewelry brand in Taiwan that uses fair trade precious metals, so that if any consumers cares and looks forward to participating in sustainable issues can find fair trade jewelry in Taiwan.
 Besides, in March 2021, we adapted the more advanced and environmentally friendly "Organic Gold and Organic Silver" extracted by "eco gold stripping technology"; and this technology came from a Taiwan company UWin Nanotech.
 Since then, mittag jewelry has provided two material resources that came from mines and from recycling for consumers to choose, and both are in line with the environmentally friendly "responsible precious metals".
 Moreover, as written in the mittag article "Leave us a beautiful environment!
 A Taiwanese brand talking about environmental awareness", the silver and K gold products offered by mittag silver "reject the use of electroplating technology", using hand polishing to replace electroplating and mittag provides a permanent free maintenance service to be responsible to consumers.

 Have you ever thought about the world changing because of our purchasing decision?

 "Every time you spend money, you're casting a vote for the kind of world you want"